dsa110/dsa110-meridian-fs/README.md

-# dsa110-calib
+# dsa110-meridian-fs
-Calibration routines for DSA-110
+Routines to fringestop DSA-110 visibilities on the meridian and integrate visibilities